dustinpfister/blog_posts/_posts/vuejs-directive.md

 ## 4 - Conclusion

 In vuejs directives are a helpful tool for making use of built in logic, as well as defining my own logic when it comes to prefroming actions on html elements and vuejs components.
+They are not a replacement for comppoents though, in fact that is the first and for most way of going about breaking down code into smaller more resuabule pieces.
+However there are many siatuations in which it might be called for to create one or two custom directives.